kapil303196/backend-lending/EMAIL_GMAIL_SETUP.md

 ### Issue: Emails going to spam
 **Solutions:**
-- Use a professional "from" name (already set as "LogicSpark MCA")
+- Use a professional "from" name (already set as "Heroic Funding")
 - Don't send too many emails too quickly
 - Recipients should add your email to contacts
 - For production, consider using a custom domain